grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.syslog.md

 # otelcol.exporter.syslog

-`otelcol.exporter.syslog` accepts telemetry data from other `otelcol` components and writes them over the network using the syslog protocol.
+`otelcol.exporter.syslog` accepts logs from other `otelcol` components and writes them over the network using the syslog protocol.

 {{< admonition type="note" >}}
 `otelcol.exporter.syslog` is a wrapper over the upstream OpenTelemetry Collector `syslog` exporter.